Pulmonary Function Laboratory

 - 2 cardiopulmonary exercise laboratories

-As a result of its large patient volume, advanced technology, outstanding quality assurance program and research activities, the Pulmonary Function Laboratory has earned a national reputation for quality and accurate diagnosis of respiratory ailments.
-Mayo Clinic staff developed and refined many of the pulmonary function tests used routinely in labs around the world.
+The lab serves 150 to 225 patients each day and performs approximately 80,000 procedures per year.
+As a result of its large patient volume, advanced technology, outstanding quality assurance program and research activities, the Pulmonary Function Laboratory is an international leader in the accurate diagnosis of respiratory ailments.

-The Pulmonary and Critical Care division also offers a Pulmonary Rehabilitation Program for people who experience breathing problems as a result of chronic bronchitis, asthma, emphysema or other chronic lung disease.
+The Pulmonary and Critical Care division also offers a Pulmonary Rehabilitation Program for people who experience breathing problems as a result of chronic obstructive pulmonary disease, pulmonary fibrosis, asthma and other chronic lung conditions.
 By learning breathing and relaxation techniques, the program helps you:

 - Better cope with stressful situations